 Think about your reasons for needing a tutor.
-What are you hoping to get out of your new tutor?
+What are you hoping to get out of one?
 What are your goals?
 Knowing what you want will help you find the best tutor for you.

-When you’re choosing a tutor, check this information:
+When you’re choosing a tutor, keep these factors in mind:

-- Where is the tutor from?
+- Where’s the tutor from?
 If you’re learning American English, you’ll probably want to find an American tutor, not a British or Australian one.

 - What gender is the tutor?
-This might not matter to you, or you might feel more comfortable speaking to someone of a specific gender (male/female).
+This might not matter to you, but if it does, you might feel more comfortable speaking to someone of a specific gender.

 - How much does the tutor charge?
 Figure out your budget for a tutor, or how much you’re willing to spend.